omnizach/bezier/README.md

 #### normalize(method, segmentLength, segmentCount)
 Produces a new Spline with the points normalized.
-This is important to use if you want the derivatives to be smooth curve-to-curve and for all the functions that take a `t` value to approximate the length along the curve.

-* `method`: ('length', 'x').
-Default 'length'.
-Option to indicate if the spline should be recomputed to smooth out numerical properties or make drawing easier.
-  * length: recompute the spline so that each curve is approximately the same length.
+Recomputes the spline so that the points are evenly distributed and each curve is approximately the same length.
+This has the side-effect of all the properties (such as the derivatives) to be approximately accurate with respect to the length of the curve when using the `t` value, making many of these operations much more efficient.

-  * x: recompute the curve so that the x values are evenly distributed.
-Useful for when the knots define a function of y in terms of x coordinates.
-* `segmentLength`: number.
+* segmentLength: number.
 Default 1.
 If normalizing, sets the step interval for how close the normalized knot points should be.
-* `segmentCount`: number.
+* segmentCount: number.
+Default spline length / segmentLength.
   If normalizing, sets the number of knot points to use, evenly distributed based on the normalization strategy.

 ### Curve